9 Entry-Level Chemistry Careers

 Food safety and quality technicians play an essential role in the food production industry.
 They work in labs and other testing facilities, helping food scientists research and develop new food products.
 Typical tasks include analyzing and recording test results, maintaining laboratory equipment, and ordering supplies.
 There is no set educational requirement for this career; however, a degree in a relevant field—such as chemistry—is an asset.

 Food Safety And Quality Technician

-A food safety and quality technician is someone who reviews food safety processes and procedures and ensures that food is in compliance to government food regulations.
+Food safety and quality technicians review food safety processes and procedures to ensure that food is in compliance to government food regulations.

 8. Forensic Science Technician